 - Finally, the survey identified what we call the “remote champion”, a unique persona of a resilient worker who is not only persevering through the pandemic but also is feeling connected to others, physically and emotionally, healthy and productive.

-To download the full report, visit RingCentral, or click “Add to Cart” button at top of this page.
+To download the full report, visit RingCentral, or complete the form below.

 - 9-page report, including five major findings from remote workers during this quarantine period

 - Five (5) charts visualizing the key findings range from connectedness, mood, productivity and more